 LifeLock features per plan

-Choosing the best identity theft restoration service always comes down to finding the best features for your needs.
+Choosing the best identity theft restoration service always comes down to identifying the features that best meet your needs.
 Here's what each LifeLock Individual plan offers.

 | Identity theft insurance | Up to $1 million for lawyers and experts